Top 10 Resolutions for Your Possible, Most Successful New Year

 If you wait until next year to pursue your interest, next year will come on schedule and you'll find that you're not a single step closer.
 Do it now.

-Take yourself a little less seriously.
-As you strive for business success, you can get bogged down in serious deliberation, advising and problem solving.
+As you strive for business success, you can get bogged down in serious deliberation, advising and problem-solving.
 Take time to laugh.
 Take time to smell cookies and bread baking.
 Make sure that you laugh about something every single day.

 Smile when you hear stories about what all of your crazy employees are doing; you don’t need to be the mom or dad all of the time.
 Enjoy them for all their little quirks and differences.
 Appreciate the different strengths, skills, and experiences they bring to work.
 You can warmly appreciate their contributions at any time of the year.